 This rainforest is also home to the Amazon River, which is the largest and second-longest river in the world.
 We have shared more information about the history, significance, and facts about the Amazon Rainforest.

 About Amazon Rainforest

-The biggest rainforest in the world is believed to have been born around 55 million years ago.
+Amazon Rainforest is the biggest rainforest in the world and is believed to have come into existence around 55 million years ago.
 However, it has undergone several significant changes in terms of vegetation and ecosystems and now comprises an array of ecosystems, ranging from savanna to swamps.
 Human inhabitants first settled in the Amazon around 11,200 years ago.

-The Amazon Rainforest is located in the Amazon basin of the South American continent.
-Being the Biggest Rainforest in the World, it spans nine countries - Brazil, Peru, Bolivia, Columbia, Venezuela, Guyana, Suriname, French Guiana, and Ecuador.
-However, the majority of the rainforest is located in Brazil (60%), followed by Peru (13%) and Columbia (10%).
+Amazon Rainforest is located in the Amazon basin of the South American continent.
+Being the biggest rainforest in the world, it spans across nine countries in South America, namely, Brazil, Peru, Bolivia, Columbia, Venezuela, Guyana, Suriname, French Guiana, and Ecuador.

 - 2.5 million insect species

 - 1,000+ amphibians

 However, the biodiversity in the Amazon faces the threat of losing its habitation due to large scale deforestation and forest fires.